The Real Purpose of a Website Is Lead Generation

 There is no one way.
 The answer is to experiment with lots of ways that attract your buyer to you, starting with a compelling, interactive website that solves a myriad of his problems or pains.

 Most business owners get ahead of themselves with their websites.
 They believe the purpose of a website is to sell.
 If you run an e-commerce store, that’s true.
-But if you sell products or services to other businesses (B2B sales), the purpose of your website is to generate leads.
+But if you sell products or services to consumers or other businesses, the purpose of your website is to generate leads.
 If you master that one step in the sales conversion process, you could consider not hiring a salesperson (or firing one).

 Rarely will a new prospect visit your site, then call you up to buy something.
 Most online searchers who eventually become customers research their purchase on many websites, ask friends and colleagues for their opinions and stalk your site several times before deciding to reach out to you by phone or email.
 Can your online presence stand up to that much scrutiny?